Ange Postecoglou sacked by Nottingham Forest after 39 days in charge of Premier League club

 Then, Forest sent out their short statement confirming he was no longer head coach.

+The players were asked to attend a meeting in the boardroom at the City Ground after the announcement.

-The players got together after the game, held a players-only discussion which lasted about an hour in the changing room.
+There was then a players-only discussion in the changing room, which lasted about an hour.

 Postecoglou on the end of a brutal sacking